Here at The Oxford Artisan Distillery we want to do small things that make the world a better place.

 Our heritage grain is grown sustainably, eschewing pesticides, chemical fertilisers and even manuring.
 There is low to no crop rotation and the crop is undersown with clover.
 All of this contributes to an abundance of wildflowers, insects and birds across our farms.

-Landraces are traditional species of crops that have adapted and grown over time to suit their environment.
-Our landraces are genetically diverse, resilient and adaptable.
-Each plant in the field is different, creating a crop which is more vigorous, healthy and hardy than monoculture modern crops – without the need for chemicals.
+In the past, farmers grew genetically-diverse landraces that adapted to local growing conditions over many generations.
+Our ‘heritage populations’ are also diverse, resilient and adaptable.
+Each plant in the field is different, creating a crop which is more vigorous, healthy and hardy than modern monoculture crops – without the need for chemicals.